32 Best and Worst Frozen Breakfast Foods

 1 pastry with icing, 180 calories, 7 g fat, 3 g saturated fat, 180 mg sodium, 27 g carbs, 1 g fiber, 9 g sugar, 3 g protein

-Not only are these pastries void of any nutrients your body needs to fuel the day, they’re spiked with high fructose corn syrup and soybean oil, a fat that’s been connected to rapid weight gain (details on that here).
+Not only are these frozen breakfast pastries void of any nutrients your body needs to fuel the day, but they’re also spiked with high fructose corn syrup and soybean oil, a fat that’s been connected to rapid weight gain (details on that here).
 Not to mention, as a general rule of thumb, you should never buy a breakfast food that proudly advertises that it has “30 percent more icing.”